enkore/j4-dmenu-desktop/README.md

     nix-env --install j4-dmenu-desktop
     # Or use pkgs attribute of the same name in NixOS configuration

-## Invocation

-Usage:

-    j4-dmenu-desktop [--dmenu="dmenu -i"] [--term="i3-sensible-terminal"]
-    j4-dmenu-desktop --help

-Options:

-    --dmenu=<command>
-        Determines the command used to invoke dmenu Executed with your shell ($SHELL) or /bin/sh --use-xdg-de
-        Enables reading $XDG_CURRENT_DESKTOP to determine the desktop environment --display-binary
-        Display binary name after each entry (off by default) --no-generic
-        Do not include the generic name of desktop entries --wrapper=<wrapper>
-        A wrapper binary.
-Useful in case you want to wrap into 'i3 exec' --term=<command>
-        Sets the terminal emulator used to start terminal apps --usage-log=<file>
-        Must point to a read-writeable file (will create if not exists).
-        In this mode entries are sorted by usage frequency.
-    --wait-on=<path>
-        Must point to a path where a file can be created.
-        In this mode no menu will be shown.
-Instead the program waits for <path>
-        to be written to (use echo > path).
-Every time this happens a menu will be shown.
-        Desktop files are parsed ahead of time.
-        Perfoming 'echo -n q > path' will exit the program.
-    --case-insensitive
-        Sort applications case insensitively
-    --no-exec
-        Do not execute selected command, send to stdout instead --help
-        Display this help message

-Environment variables

-- $SHELL is respected, and if absent /bin/sh is used
-- XDG-spec variables (XDG_CURRENT_DESKTOP, XDG_DATA_HOME, HOME) are respected

 ## FAQ / RAQ / RMR

 ### I want it to display normal binaries, too, yes?